zuozhenggh/learning-library/developer-library/apex/mle-javascript/extend-app-using-javascript/extend-app-using-javascript.md

     ![](images/3-process-condition.png " ")

-4. Select the **Email Integration** project form the project's select list.
+4. Select the **Email Integration** project from the project's select list.

    If you click on **Extend Project Tasks** button you will notice that the tasks with non closed status will be extended.